TuuliTG/Ohte/Documents/Testing.md

 ### functionalities
 There was a peer review in the week 6 and the functionalities were tested by another student.
 Some bugs fixes and improvements were done after that.
 I have gone through all the functionalities listed in the Requirements Analysis and everything seem to work as wanted.

-## What need to be improved
+## What needs to be improved

 The GUI is not tested programmatically at all and therefore a majority of the program is not tested.
+Also the error situations were not tested at all.